Central Academy (Mississippi): Recent status

 In the 2015–2016 school year, 63 of 69 students enrolled in grades 1-12 were white, 6 were black (9%).
 In 2016, Noxubee County was 71% black.

 As of 2017, the school maintained a non-discrimination policy on their website and had a small number of minority students in attendance.
 The school maintained a corporal punishment policy.
 Boys were not permitted to wear earrings; girls were permitted no piercings other than earrings.
 School-wide drug tests were permissible, as were random drug tests.

-In May 2017, Central Academy had dwindled to 51 students in grades k4-12.
+In May 2017, Central Academy had dwindled to 51 students in grades k4–12.
 The board of directors, known by the name The Noxubee Educational Foundation, unanimously voted to close the school at the end of the school year.
-The last day of classes held at Central Academy were May 19, 2017.
+The last day of classes were held on May 19, 2017.